-Future Generations University admits students of any race, sex, religion, creed, and national or ethnic origin to all rights, privileges, programs, and activities generally accorded or made available to students enrolled in the program.
-The University does not discriminate on the basis of race, sex, sexual orientation, religion, creed, and national or ethnic origin in the administration of its education policies, admissions policies, financial aid, and other related programs.
+Future Generations University admits students of any race, color, religion, gender, national origin, age, disability, marital status, sexual orientation, gender identity or genetics to all rights, privileges, programs, and activities generally accorded or made available to students enrolled in the program.
+The University does not discriminate on the basis of race, color, religion, gender, national origin, age, disability, marital status, sexual orientation, gender identity or genetics in the administration of its education policies, admissions policies, financial aid, and other related programs.